mugdhabondre/GoCamelCase/InstallAndGo.md

 ## Deploy
 Lets deploy the service on localhost.
-Run the following command in. bash:
+Run the following command in bash:

 ```bash
 $ build/camelcaseapp